 PRACTICE SPANISH WITH THE EXAM ADMINISTRATORS

-The Instituto Cervantes (which administers the DELE exams on behalf of the Spanish ministry of education) runs a marvellously useful joint effort with the Spanish news agency EFE.
+The Instituto Cervantes (which oversees the DELE and SIELE exams on behalf of the Spanish ministry of education) runs a marvelously useful joint effort with the Spanish news agency EFE.
 It is called Practicaespañol, and it has as objective to provide daily practice to learners of Spanish, based on the news actualities of the day.
-The exercises are graded in terms of the different DELE levels and contain all the elements tested in the DELE, including audio and reading comprehension, grammar tips and vocabulary lists – all with English translation in parallel.
-One can subscribe to the site, which is entirely free, to receive daily e-mails with exercises and news articles.
+The exercises are graded in terms of the different DELE levels and contain all the elements tested in the DELE / SIELE, including audio and reading comprehension, grammar tips and vocabulary lists – all with English translation in parallel.
+One can subscribe to the site, which is entirely free, to receive daily e-mail feeds with exercises and news articles.
 This truly great resource can be accessed via this link.

 Another initiative of the Instituto Cervantes is the Cervantesvirtual online library and video collection.
 It is a magnificent resource for books in Spanish, and also has a YouTube channel where videos with interviews and cultural excerpts are regularly carried.
 These resemble the type of audio material used in the exams for listening comprehension and therefore form a valuable resource for practicing this aspect of the exam.
 You can access the Cervantes YouTube channel via this link: